Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

 The weight $w_t$ allocated to each asset conditional on the signal at time $t$ is then

-\end{prop} In absence of any further constraints on $w_t$, this is the frictionless portfolio policy that invests directly in each asset, and the size of the portfolio is determined by the level of the investor's risk aversion.
-The dynamics of the portfolio is guided by the trajectory of the signal $x_t$ at each period.
+\end{prop} In the absence of any further constraints on $w_t$, this is the frictionless portfolio policy that invests directly in each asset, and the size of the portfolio is determined by the level of the investor's risk aversion.
+The dynamics of the portfolio are guided by the trajectory of the signal $x_t$ at each period.
 We see that the portfolio takes into account the cross-sectional information from the asset returns, the signals as well as their cross-relationships.
-The cross-covariance matrix $\Sigma _{rx}$ can be interpreted as a matrix consisting of managed portfolios that encapsulate the potential earnings opportunities that are available to an investor.\footnote{In \cite{kelly2020principal}, the authors term the cross-covariance matrix as the ``prediction matrix'', which is also another valid interpretation since the correlation between an asset return and some signal is one measure of signal-return predictability.
-Given that a cross-covariance matrix is not symmetric in general, the predictive strength of a signal $i$ on asset $j$ may be different from that of signal $j$ on asset $i$.} Each managed portfolio, formed in the spirit of \cite{hansen1987role}, \cite{cochrane1996cross} and \cite{brandt2006dynamic} among others, invests in each asset a proportion determined by the size of the conditioning variable.
-For this reason itself, we term this matrix a ``conditional portfolios'' matrix.
+The cross-covariance matrix $\Sigma _{rx}$ can be interpreted as a matrix consisting of managed portfolios that encapsulate the potential earnings opportunities that are available to an investor.\footnote{In \cite{kelly2020principal}, the authors term the cross-covariance matrix as the `prediction matrix', which is also another valid interpretation since the correlation between an asset return and some signal is one measure of signal-return predictability.
+Given that a cross-covariance matrix is not symmetric in general, the predictive strength of a signal $i$ on asset $j$ may be different from that of signal $j$ on asset $i$.} For this reason itself, we term this matrix a `conditional portfolios' matrix, which consists of returns scaled by their predictive signals.